MakeSchool-Tutorials/Node-Gif-Search/P01-Adding-Templating-Engine/content.md

 ---
-title: "Adding a Template Engine to your Express App"
+title: "Adding Middleware to your Express App"
-slug: adding-templating-engine
+slug: adding-middleware
 ---

 # Add your First Middleware - a Template Engine